-Guest post by Kathleen E. Kennedy, Associate Professor of English, Penn State-Brandywine
+Guest post by Kathleen E. Kennedy, Associate Professor, Centre for Medieval Studies, University of Bristol

 Susanna Horenbout (c.
 1500–c.
 1554) remains a shadowy figure for one simple reason: she was a woman.
 The daughter of the famous artist, Gerard Horenbout, she was probably born in Ghent, and trained as an artist in her father’s workshop.
 At some point in the 1520s, Susanna, her brother Lucas, and her father and mother all moved to England, where they lived and worked for the rest of their lives.

 Susanna’s father, Gerard Horenbout, served both Margaret of Austria (who ruled in the Netherlands) and Henry VIII of England as a court artist.
 Perfecting the Flemish style of the Northern Renaissance, Gerard also adopted Italianate influences.
 Now identified as the Master of James IV of Scotland, Gerard can be connected to only one extant project through archival documentation: a selection of illuminations in the Sforza Hours made for Margaret.
 Artistically very close to the Sforza Hours are two illuminations completed for the English Percy family in a copy of John Lydgate’s Troy Book.
 But what was Gerard’s actual role?
 While there is no question that Gerard worked on the Sforza Hours, most critics also believe members of his workshop painted parts of these images, too.
 Despite their fame, today we cannot tell the work of Susanna, Lucas, or Gerard apart.